 That all being said, the system does seem to do more good than it gets credit for.
 I once ended up with acute pancreatitis (I would suggest avoiding this if at all possible) and they helped me avoid losing that inflamed little bastard.
 When I had nowhere to sleep, they hooked me up with a local mission, who in turn, due to an unnecessarily intense confrontation with the manager, pointed me towards the hotel our VA uses to house transient patients.
 Their substance abuse programs are pretty useful.
 I haven’t eaten any strange medications or had more than one beer since February of 2013 and I was shitfaced nearly every day before that.
+I was adviced to find the best alcohol rehab near me, which was nothing like I thought it to be.
+The counselling and groups helped me take the first significant steps to detoxification.
 Without the alcohol, my depression eased up a bit.
 Enough that I decided to stop taking anti-pills.
 That did suck at first; coming off of any brain-altering chemical will be awkward at the very least.
 Separating myself from my old friends/bad influences helped A LOT.
 The group sessions they hold are often very eye-opening.
 When I was in the inpatient program, they had classes every morning and a group session before and after lunch, then another class.
 Group was held by the head counselor-guy and was usually a motivating speech then whoever would talk about whatever, the conversations centering around positivity and letting go of the things that truly do not matter.
 After these talks, I would always feel better about some ass-chewing or bullshit game because I had realized that it was almost always due to shoddy leadership instead of a personal failure.
 It gives a lot of intelligent insight into how and why people become assholes.

 Many of the most useful things I learned there came from other veterans who had made far poorer choices than I and for much longer.
 There were retired officers and SNCO’s with cocaine and crack problems.
 Bad ones.
 Alcoholism was present in nearly everyone, but there were people that were addicted to meth, heroine, pills, eating, shopping, sex (seriously, the most honest addicts you will ever meet are sex addicts), and even success.
 That is a real thing by the way.
 Several guys from my local VA are literally addicted to gaining a fortune then losing it all so they can get it back over and over.
 This happens to people on both sides of the law.
 Most of them never touched the harder shit until after they got out, which kind of has to be expected.
 Be prepared, however, as you may hear some stories that will curdle your spermicles and make you think to yourself, “holy shit how the fuck are you even alive right now?” or “wow, dude, you really should be in prison right now” and those aren’t even the war stories.
 Shit will make you sick sometimes but you have to sit through it to get a proper perspective on how truly flawed our system is.